-Ford Middle East Enhances Customer Experience With New Parts Distribution Center In Dubai
+Ford Middle East Enhances Customer Experience with New Parts Distribution Center in Dubai

-The new state-of-the-art facility and warehouse management system will streamline storage and distribution processes, ensuring enhanced customer service and improved availability of parts.

-The 41,792-sq.m center capable of storing approximately 100,000 different parts will also expediate parts delivery times, supporting Ford's expansion in the Middle East and its growing customer base.

-Riyadh, Kingdom of Saudi Arabia, January, 2025 – Ford has officially inaugurated its new state-of-the-art Parts Distribution Center (PDC) in Dubai South.
+(MENAFN- Hill & Knowlton) Riyadh, Kingdom of Saudi Arabia, January 9, 2025 – Ford has officially inaugurated its new state-of-the-art Parts Distribution Center (PDC) in Dubai South.
 The 41,792-square-meter facility, developed in collaboration with DB Schenker, a global leader in logistics, comes in record time less than a year after its January 2024 groundbreaking, underscoring Ford's commitment to better serving customers across the Middle East.

 By consolidating operations into a single state-of-the-art facility, Ford is streamlining processes, significantly improving operational efficiency, while simultaneously enhancing service efficiency and accuracy.
 The PDC, which achieves an increase in capacity, will serve countries from the UAE to Saudi Arabia, all the way to Angola, and Ghana.